Trie, Digital Tree, Prefix Tree Basics and Visualization

 Except for the keysWithPrefix

-Consider these operations; can they be done using a HashMap or TreeMap?
-You would likely have to forcibly traverse all keys and compare each string prefix one by one, resulting in very high complexity.
+Consider these operations.
+Can you achieve them with a HashMap or TreeMap?
+You would likely have to forcefully traverse all keys and compare string prefixes one by one, which is highly complex.